-- it is when a person loses consciousness, becomes stiff (often falling to the ground) and then starts to shake or convulse.
-This type of seizure puts people at a higher risk of injury and death
+- It is when a person loses consciousness, becomes stiff (often falling to the ground) and then the muscles begin to jerk rhythmically.

-- these seizures often last between 1-3 minutes.
+- These seizures often last less than 2 minutes.
 Should the seizure last longer, the person may need additional emergency care.
-The clinician may suggest the need for a

 There are positive actions you can take to reduce your risks if you have this type of seizure.
 Read more here.

-- people with nocturnal seizures may not know they are having seizures unless they are witnessed by someone, or if they have a monitoring device such as a monitor or alarm which may alert that they are happening
+- People with nocturnal seizures may not know they are having seizures unless they are witnessed, or if they have been detected on a monitoring device

-- if you have epilepsy and you notice or suspect anything unusual in the morning eg: bruises, bite marks on your tongue, incontinence, extra tiredness, headache, stiffness, speak to your clinician about this.
+- If you have epilepsy and you notice anything unusual in the morning such as bruises, a sore tongue, wet bed, tiredness, headache or stiffness, take note and speak to your doctor about this.

 These seizures may be called: